Clinical Practice Supports image

 What is being done:

-This work is being led by Dr. Stefan Heinze, a post-doctoral fellow funded by a Health System Impact Fellowship (CIHR), and co-hosted between the Cancer Care Program, Nova Scotia Health’s Research, Innovation, and Discovery team, and Dalhousie University.
+Dr. Stefan Heinze, a post-doctoral fellow funded by a Health System Impact Fellowship (CIHR), led this work, which was co-hosted by:

 • How exercise programs in Nova Scotia positively impact the lives of people living with a cancer diagnosis